Goals + Plan = Success!

 Security is a major concern for all websites.
 Even if you do not use your website to process or store sensitive information, no one wants to see that their website has been compromised.
 Imagine the negative impact on the reputation of your business if your website gets hacked and is displaying offensive images or spreading malware!
 Both the website code and the hosting environment it is stored on greatly impact security.

-Do you have a common Content Management System such as WordPress, Drupal, or Joomla?
-What is overlooked by non technical users is that keeping up and running such a system requires regular maintenance and a fair bit of work.
+Do you have a common CMS (Content Management System) such as WordPress, Drupal, or Joomla?
+What is overlooked by non-technical users is that keeping up and running such a system requires regular maintenance and a fair bit of work.
 Because they are so widely used, they are frequently targeted by hackers.
 Information on their vulnerabilities is readily available, so it is important that these sites are updated and patched quickly.

 Make sure your website and hosting are checked for potential vulnerabilities to ensure that your data - and reputation - are safe.

 For large projects, it is fairly common to work in stages as mentioned previously.
 This allows you to work within your budget by spreading out the expense over time.
 An added benefit is that by working on smaller sections at a time, it is easier to pay attention to detail throughout the entire process instead of getting burned out halfway through.
 Your input is critical in helping our designer or agency assist YOU with achieving your goals, so it is important to stay focused!

 What would "success" mean to you?
 Perhaps it would be an increase in sales for particular products / services, or an increase in the number of visitors to your website.
 Maybe you simply realize that you need an increased Internet presence as part of a long-term marketing strategy.